 In Pool Play games, if the score is tied at the end of regulation and the time limit has not expired, the game shall continue.
 Games may end in a tie in pool play once the time limit is reached.
-When the time limit is reached after an inning has started, There is no time limit in bracket play.
+When the time limit is reached after an inning has started, the game will end immediately after the visiting team bats if the home team is ahead or scores the go ahead run in the bottom half of the inning or when the inning is completed.

-Pitching Restrictions 9U & 10U Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
+There is no time limit in bracket play.

+Pitching Restrictions 9U & 10U, Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
+75 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
+115 Maximum Pitches per tournament 11U & 12U, Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
+85 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
+125 Maximum Pitches per tournament 13U,14U & 14/15, Any pitcher may re-enter a game as a pitcher as as they have not been removed by rule.
+95 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
+135 Maximum Pitches per tournament 15-U, High School Rules will apply.
+95 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
+135 Maximum Pitches per tournament For all ages: If a player reaches their number of allowed pitches during an at-bat, they may finish pitching to that batter but then must immediately be removed from the pitching position.
 Only pitches thrown to a batter count toward the pitch count.
-75 Maximum Pitches per day 115 Maximum Pitches per tournament 140 Maximum if in Championship & 3 rd place games 11U & 12U Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
-Only pitches thrown to a batter count toward the pitch count.
-85 Maximum Pitches per day 125 Maximum Pitches per tournament 150 Maximum if in Championship & 3 rd place games 13U, 14U & 14/15 Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
-Only pitches thrown to a batter count toward the pitch count.
-95 Maximum Pitches per day 135 Maximum Pitches per tournament 160 Maximum if in Championship & 3 rd place games 15U, High School Rules will apply Only pitches thrown to a batter count toward the pitch count.
-95 Maximum Pitches per day 135 Maximum Pitches per tournament 160 Maximum if in Championship & 3 rd place games For all ages: If a player reaches their number of allowed pitches during an at-bat, they may finish pitching to that batter but then must immediately be removed from the pitching position.
-Only pitches thrown to a batter count toward the pitch count.
-In the case that some teams play two games on Friday and some teams play one game on Friday, the teams that play two games on Friday will have their second game pitch counts, count as Saturday's pitch count.
+The coach for each team must sign the scorecard at the conclusion of the game, to verify the score of the game and also the pitch count for each pitcher.